spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/checklist-for-a-new-store-implementation.md

     link: docs\cloud\dev\spryker-cloud-commerce-os\multi-store-setups\multistore-setup-options.html
 ---

 This document outlines the high-level tasks and responsibilities of Spryker and Customer when setting up a new store depending on the chosen setup for the multistore environment.
-For detailed description of setups refered to in this document, see [Multistore setup options](/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/multistore-setup-options.html).
+For description of setups referred to in this document, see [Multistore setup options](/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/multistore-setup-options.html).

 For detailed steps about the new store implementation, see [HowTo: Set up multiple stores](/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.html).